elliotberdy/screenshot-api/README.md

 Once I had made that decision, I began implementing.
 I created an S3 bucket for storing the images and created two new API endpoints: one that returns a URL to a regular screenshot and one that returns a URL to a full page screenshot.

-The API would take the screenshot and upload the binary encoding of it to the bucket.
-In return, AWS S3 would give a URL to the image which would then be given to the user.
+The API takes the screenshot and uploads the binary encoding of it to the bucket.
+In return, AWS S3 gives a URL to the image which is then given to the user.

 By the end of this stage, I had a deployed API that was able to return either a base64 encoding or a URL to a regular or full page screenshot of a given URL.

 ### Build a web app that utilizes the API

-Given that I had a working API (despite scalability being a concern), I decided to build a web app that utilizes the API for future potential users and to help continue to develop my frontend skills.
-I decided this app would be one in which the user could input a URL and then visual either the regular or full page screenshot of that website.
+Given that I had a working API (despite scalability being a concern), I decided to build a web app that utilizes the API for future potential users to see and to help continue to develop my frontend skills.
+I decided this app would be one in which the user could input a URL and then visualize either the regular or full page screenshot of that website, as well as the corresponding API response.

-I decided to "hackathon" the creation of this web app and therefore decided to use a template as a starting point.
-This way I didn't have to build everything from scratch and would have some formatting and styling premade for me.
+I decided to "hackathon" the creation of this web app and therefore in the interest of time decided to use a template as a starting point.
+This way I didn't have to build everything from scratch and would have some formatting and styling already done for me.

 I used the following template: https://nextjstemplates.com/templates/saas-ui

 I then spent some time getting familiar with the code and deciding which parts I wanted to keep and which I wanted to get rid of.
-While the template made things easier in terms of not having to make everything from scratch, making sure everything was set up properly and learning the code base also took a chunk of time and so I am not sure I would for sure go that route again in the future, especially if I had more time.
+While the template made things easier in terms of not having to make everything from scratch, making sure everything was set up properly and learning the code base also took a decent chunk of time.
+Therefore, I am not sure I would for sure go that route again in the future, especially if I had more time.

-That being said, I started coding away and adding elements and features for the web app.
+That being said, I started coding away and adding elements and features to the web app.
 Some notable features that I added:

 - an input field for the user to type in the URL
-- buttons to either get the regular or full page screenshot
+- buttons to trigger the API for either a regular or full page screenshot
 - displaying the screenshot once it has been received
 - loading signs on the buttons showing that the screenshot was on its way (the API has to wait for the page to load which takes some time)
+- code box that displays the API response

 The web app hasn't been fully optimized for every screen size, although I believe it looks good on a normal laptop screen and looks good enough on mobile screens and larger screens.
 This could be an area of improvement in the future though.